 Create a new composition, then click first on the whole class and then on the part class.

-The moment a composition is created, the class that becomes a part loses its class role, and with it the ability to be managed independently in the generated application:
+The moment a composition is created, the class that becomes a part loses its class role:

 - on this class it is no longer possible to create objects independently (directly from the class form), but only by defining them as parts of an object that is being created or modified within the whole class;